dcycle/multiaccess/README.md

 * User with email some_user@example.com exists on the source site.
 * User some_user@example.com has role role_a
 * role_a on source is mapped to role_some_role the destination
-* While on the source site, when this is set up correctly, a unique login link on the destination can be obtained.
+* While on the source site, when this is set up correctly, developers can programmatically obtain a unique login link on the destination.
+* With the multiaccess_uli_ui module enabled, users see a new tab called "Remote sites" where they can access unique login links to remote sites.
 * If a user with some_user@example.com does not exist on Destination, it is created
 * User some_user@example.com on destinations is given role role_some_role as per the mapping.